AlexStan0/alexstan0/README.md

 <br>
 <br>

 I have been using JavaScript/NodeJS for the longest time and so I am very comfortable with it, although I am also familiar and comfortable with Java, Python, and Bash.
-I daily drive both Arch Linux with the i3 window manager and Windows 10, and so I am comfortable when it comes to working with both the Linux kernel and the Windows powershell environment. <br>
+I daily drive both Arch Linux with the i3 window manager alongside Windows 10.
+I am comfortable working in both the Linux command line interface alongside the Windows Powershell command line interface.

-When it comes to virtualization I am very experienced with both Type-1 and Type-2 hypervisors, namely Proxmox and Oracle Virtal-Box.
-Having numerous iSCSI disks for personal use I am very familiar with the TrueNAS Operating System.
-I am for more experienced when it comes to Type-1 hypervisors due to having worked with them on enterprise hardware.
+I am extremly proficient when it comes to hypervisors and virtualization.
+I have mostly worked with Type-1 Hypervisors on Legcay and Modern Enterprise hardware, name Proxmox.
+I am also very proficient in Type-2 Hypervisors, namely Virtual-Box by Oracle.
+I am very experienced when it comes to troubleshooting both hardware and software issues.

 ## Hobies & Interests